 Managing data retention in S3 Storage

-S3 Storage is a distributed data storage system where each file (object) is kept in a dedicated container called a bucket.
-Data is accessed via the S3 API, which ensures compatibility with AWS tools and other S3-compatible platforms.
+S3 storage is a distributed data storage system where every file is kept in a specialized container called a bucket.
+Data access is managed via the S3 API, ensuring full compatibility with AWS tools and other industry-standard services.

-The Lifecycle feature in S3 storage allows you to automate actions on objects after a specified period of time.
-The most common use case is automatically deleting files after a certain number of days or on a specific date.
-This helps optimize storage usage by cleaning up temporary data, backups, and other files with a limited retention period.
+A lifecycle in S3 is a "set-and-forget" mechanism that automates actions on objects over time.
+The most common use case is the automatic deletion of files after a specific number of days or on a pre-defined date.
+This helps optimize your storage footprint by automatically purging temporary data, logs, and aging backups.

-1. Expiration (automatic deletion of objects after a retention period) Deletes objects after a specified number of days from upload or on a specific date.
+1. Expiration — removes objects after a set number of days from upload or on a specific calendar date.

-2. Prefix Limits a rule’s scope to a specific path (for example, only to the /logs/ folder).
+2. Prefix — narrows the rule's scope to a specific path (e.g., only targeting the logs/ folder).

 {